fpgasystems/ternaryLLM/ternaryLLM_FPGA/README.md

 ### Run

 If the driver insertion and bitstream programming went correctly through.
-The system is read to run the software by simply executing:
+The system is ready to run the software by simply executing:

 ~~~
 cd Coyote/examples/11_perf_GEMM/sw/build_sw